NethServer/ns8-core/doc/details.md

 ##### Environment variables

-Environment variables are saved inside Redis at `module/<module_id>/environment`.
+Environment variables are copied to Redis at `module/<module_id>/environment`.

-Each action has access to all environment variables:
+Each action has access to environment variables.
+They are:
 1. added by `add-module`
 2. defined from agent at runtime
 3. inherited by the agent